Abhishek-Mallick/universal-box/template/FullStack/Vite(Frontend)+Flask(Backend)/README.md

     ```sh
     npm install
     ```
+3. Replace the Github_clientId with yours in `./client/pages/signup.tsx` in order to use GithubOAuth

-3. Start the development server:
+4. Start the development server:
     ```sh
     npm run dev
     ```